ideasman42/mpvctl/readme.rst

   :seek:                Seek relative to the current playback position.
   :add:                 Add file(s) to the playlist.
   :stash:               Stash the current state and clear the playlist.
-  :trash-current:       Move the file that is currently playing to the trash.
+  :delete-current:      Delete the file that is currently playing (using the systems "trash").

 Subcommand: ``quit``
 --------------------